Lift and shift SQL Server Integration Services workloads to the cloud

 To monitor the Azure-SSIS Integration Runtime, see Monitor the Azure-SSIS integration runtime.

-To schedule the execution of packages stored in Azure SQL Database, you can use a variety of tools.
-For more info, see Schedule SSIS package execution on Azure.
+To schedule the execution of packages deployed in Azure, you can use a variety of tools.
+For more info, see Schedule the execution of SQL Server Integration Services (SSIS) packages deployed in Azure.